Skip Navigation

 The school cafeteria serves a nutritious lunch daily.
 Students inform their teachers during morning attendance whether they will eat the cafeteria lunch or have brought their own lunch from home.
 A student who forgets their lunchbox is offered a cafeteria lunch or salad.
 Students may not call their parents to bring them an outside lunch.
 Parents are not allowed to drop off lunch for students (fast food, home cooked, etc.).

 Additionally, parents are responsible to ensure their child receives a filling and nutritious breakfast before coming on campus.
 Snack time is not part of our curriculum; individual teachers may allow a small, nutritious, and non-messy snack, but that is up to the discretion of the teacher and is a privilege extended to their class.
-Students should not, as a general rule, bring snacks to eat during the day.
+Students should not, as a general rule, bring snacks to eat during the day, and/or share snacks/food.

 STUDENT DELIVERIES